-- You spend a great deal of time using drugs or trying to get drugs.
+- You spend lots of time using drugs or trying to get drugs.

-- You lose control of the amount of drugs you have taken.
+- You lose control of many drugs you have taken.

 - You go into a physical withdrawal when you stop taking the drug.

-- You keep using the drug even after it has negative effects on your life and your emotional and physical health.
+- You keep using the drug even after it has adverse effects on your life and your emotional and physical health.

-If you or someone you love are dealing with an addiction to multiple substances, it is essential for you to remember that this is not something that is a hopeless situation.
+If you or someone you love are dealing with multiple addictions, it is essential for you to remember that this is not something that is a hopeless situation.
 Though this situation can be dangerous to your health and your life, recovery is possible.
 The recovery options may be more complicated than the treatment for a single point drug addiction, but in many cases, the initial steps are the same.

 Best Treatments for Multiple Addictions